 1. Offer a freebie or discount.

-Along with turning your leads into sales, Ronald D'Souza, a content marketer at angeljackets.com, said giveaways can also help your business home in on what gets the most brand engagement from customers.
-Once you have that information, you can then personalize future communications and deals to convert your existing leads into more sales.
+Along with turning your leads into sales, giveaways can help your business zero in on what gets the most brand engagement from customers, said Ronald D’Souza, a content marketer at fjackets.com.
+Once you have that information, you can personalize future communications and deals to convert your existing leads into more sales.

 “Personalize your email and make it appear as if the discount is only available for them,” D’Souza said.
 “You can do this by generating a unique coupon code only for your email subscribers.”